bewuethr/dotfiles/README.md

 These are my configuration files with settings applicable to all machines I'm using.
 Where possible, a file sources another, machine specific file, for
 example: `.profile` sources `.profile_local`.
-The machine specific dotfiles live in a private GitLab repo.
+The machine specific dotfiles live in a private GitHub repo.

 This repo is best cloned as a bare repository straight into `$HOME`.
 [This Gist][1] contains a script that clones the repository, configures it to ignore